A closer look at the biggest achievements of Lisa Leslie. Awards, milestones, and records that define success.

 In 1996, Lisa Leslie won an Olympic gold medal playing for USA Basketball in international competition.

-On June 21, 1997, Lisa Leslie made her WNBA debut in a game against the New York Liberty, recording 16 points and 14 rebounds, achieving the first double-double in WNBA history.
+On June 21, 1997, Lisa Leslie made her WNBA debut in a game against the New York Liberty and recorded the first double-double in WNBA history.

 In 1998, Lisa Leslie won a FIBA World Championship playing for USA Basketball in international competition.

-In 2000, Lisa Leslie won an Olympic gold medal playing for USA Basketball in international competition.
+In 2000, Lisa Leslie won another Olympic gold medal playing for USA Basketball in international competition.

-In 2001, Lisa Leslie was named the 2001 Sportswoman of the Year (in the team category) by the Women's Sports Foundation and that year, she helped the Sparks win a WNBA title.
+In 2001, Lisa Leslie was named the 2001 Sportswoman of the Year (in the team category) by the Women's Sports Foundation.

 On July 30, 2002, Lisa Leslie became the first woman to dunk the ball in a WNBA game.